If you are a Christian you need to nip these hate seeds in the bud.

 When we live through the positive commandment of love, good language naturally springs forth.
 With intrinsic Christian love, we should not emit hate seeds of:

 True positive desires and reactions stemming from Christian love is just the opposite of hate.
-Friendly, trusting gladness
+Friendly, trusting, gladness, devotion, adoration and affinity take the place of those hateful words.

 But why then, as many non-believers like to point out, did Jesus also tell us this: